fastlane/docs/docs/actions.md

-### say
+### upload_symbols_to_crashlytics

-This action speaks out loud the given text
+Upload dSYM symbolication files to Crashlytics

+> This action allows you to upload symbolication files to Crashlytics.
+It's extra useful if you use it to download the latest dSYM files from Apple when you use Bitcode.
+This action will not fail the build if one of the uploads failed.
+The reason for that is that sometimes some of dSYM files are invalid, and we don't want them to fail the complete build.

-say |
+upload_symbols_to_crashlytics |
 -----|----
-Supported platforms | ios, android, mac
+Supported platforms | ios
 Author | @KrauseFx